 - end of July: decision letter dispatch

-The deadlines for applying to a Master's degree vary according to university, but in general they are:
+The deadlines for applying to a Master's degree vary from one university to another, but these are the common dates/periods:

 - First session application deadlines: February-March